-You have to be fanatical about avoiding “critters” – cockroaches, ants, weevils and other bugs — in the food you store on a boat.
+How do you avoid bugs in stored food on a boat?
+Step one: You have to be fanatical about avoiding “critters” – cockroaches, ants, weevils and other bugs!
 Some of the critters will come right from the store, while others will come aboard at the dock.
 I was able to avoid any major infestations by being constantly vigilant and following these rules.

 - Never take cardboard on board the boat if you can help it.
 All sorts of things lurk in cardboard, even in very modern and clean supermarkets.
-Get rid of it on the dock or the beach whenever possible.
-For things that don’t have an inner liner and so you have to take them aboard in the cardboard (such as pasta), don’t even set the box down in the boat.
+Get rid of it on the dock or the beach whenever possible if you really want to avoid bugs in stored food.
+For packages that don’t have an inner liner (such as pasta), don’t even set the box down in the boat.
 Pour the contents into a Ziploc or plastic canister and then toss the cardboard box onto the dock or dinghy immediately.
 You can read more about ways we avoiding cardboard in Getting Rid of Cardboard and Getting Rid of Cardboard Wine Boxes.

 - Clean up any spills as soon as you find them and always be looking.
 Any sort of spilled food will attract ants and roaches and the problem will only grow the longer it’s left.
 Messes do not clean themselves up — even though it may not be convenient, you have to clean things up when you find a problem.
 And while it’s not part of food storage, keep the “gap” between the stove and counter clean.